Th Divorce Trial Process

 After mediation and settlement discussions have proven unsuccessful, the next step in the Georgia divorce process is generally a final hearing or final trial.
+Many people have no idea what to expect at a divorce final hearing.
+As a result, they also have no idea how to prepare for a divorce trial.
+The first thing you should do is educate yourself on the process of a divorce final hearing.
+It is important to learn how it works from start to finish.
+While there are a lot formal procedures involved (covered in detail below), the trial process isn't that complex.
 At trial, each party is given the opportunity to present his or her evidence and witnesses to the judge or jury presiding over the matter.
 Although many spouses going through the divorce process in Georgia are familiar with the concept of trial and its purpose, many are not familiar with the specifics of what exactly to expect on their day in court.
 Below is a step by step outline detailing what generally happens during a Georgia divorce trial.

 Once the final trial date has been set, the court will issue a trial notice to each party involved letting them know the trial date, time and in which courtroom the trial will be held.
 It is important for all parties, including their attorneys, to be punctual and early if possible for the scheduled final trial.
 Being early allows the parties to attend to any potential pretrial matters.